lukaslehner/lukaslehner.github.io/README.md

 # lukaslehner.github.io
 This is the repository for my academic website: https://lukaslehner.github.io/.

 The initial website theme is based on *[Academic](https://github.com/gaalcaras/academic)* by [Gabriel Alcaras](https://gaalcaras.com/en/).
-I have implemented some adjustments that you can find in this repository.
+I have implemented a number of adjustments that you can find in this repository.

 My academic CV is written in Markdown and converted to LaTeX using Knit.
 The template and code is based on [Alex Albright](https://github.com/apalbright/CV) and [Steven Miller](http://svmiller.com/).